gilbert-noriega-ii/hand-written-digits-classification/README.md

 ## Project Plan: Breaking it Down

 >- acquire
->    - acquire data
+>    - acquire from MNIST
->    - turn into a pandas dataframe
->    - summarize the data
->    - plot distribution
 >
 >- prepare
->    - address data that could mislead models
->    - create features
 >    - scale the data
->    - split into train, validate, test
+>    - split into train/test
 >
 >- explore
->    - retrieve correlation values of all variables
 >    - create correlation charts
 >    - document and consider the results for modeling
 >
 >- model and evaluation
->    - find which features are most influential
 >    - try different algorithms
 >    - evaluate on train
 >    - evaluate on validate
 >    - fine tune hyperparameters
->    - select best model and test to verify
 >
 >- conclusion
 >    - summarize findings
->    - provide next steps

 [back to the top](#section_6)